area9innovation/fast/mini/readme.md

 The use in the grammar is isolated to a few areas:
 - The ":" operator	-> :(exp, __type())
-- Forward declarations of globals and functions -> Add to types in AST
+- Forward declarations of globals and functions -> Forward declarations to types in AST
 - Lambda arguments   -> a ":" on the lambda
 - Cast				 -> a call and ":" on the right hand side.
-Some calls can be conversions
-- Structs and unions -> Structs can be considered a constructor function declaration.
+- Structs            -> Structs are considered as constructor function declaration.
-					 -> Unions are not constructors, but maybe we could pretend they are?
+- Unions			 -> Unions to be modelled as forward type declarations.
-					    Model them as a function which takes a union and returns the id?
+					    Consider to have a function which takes a union and returns the id?

-All of these cases, except maybe for cast & structs & unions, can be expressed as a : operator.

 Forwards declarations can be stored in the MiniAst.types field.

-Seems that we can have a "__type" function, which converts calls and what not to a type.
+We have a function, which converts an MiniExp to a type in the types/type_ast.flow file.
+This encodes the convention for how to represent types as values.

 Plan:
-- Get the type-checker to understand the type declarations
+- Use "forward" in the grammar and check that it works
 - Find a suitable way to implement struct constructors and field functions
+- Finish exp types

+# Native fallbacks

+Right now, natives are modelled as special calls to "__native".

+However, when we have fallback implementations, there is not way to keep both at the moment:

+	native i2s : (int) -> string = Native.i2s;
+	i2s(i) { cast(i : int -> string); }

+How to handle this?

+-> Keep native in declarations, and when the second one comes, notice that existing def is a native, and then "merge" them?
+That requires "define" to be smart, which is maybe unfair?

+-> Add Forth primitives to check whether a function is already a native, and if so, merge it.
+   That might not be correct in incremental situations

+-> Have a separate map for natives in the AST

+-> Introduce name-spaces in the AST, so "define", "forward" and "natives" can all be handled with the same command?
+   We would prefer to have an order to these, so forward & natives are done before defines.

+-> Change the grammar so that fallbacks have to immediately follow the native, so we can catch it in the grammar.